RetroPie/RetroPie-Docs/docs/Nintendo-64.md

 ## Emulators: [Mupen64plus](https://code.google.com/p/mupen64plus/), [lr-Mupen64plus](https://github.com/libretro/mupen64plus-libretro)

 While the mupen64plus-libretro core has the convenience of RetroArch configurations, the actual Mupen64plus does better with performance.

+You can also install mupen64plus-testing from the experimental menu of the retropie setup script which has optimal settings integrated for many games- once you've installed it you can choose between the rice video plugin and the gles2n64 from the [runcommand](https://github.com/RetroPie/RetroPie-Setup/wiki/runcommand) menu- you may have to test out each one to see which works best- but you can also check the compatibility list below.

-Note that you should be using a Raspberry Pi 2 if you want any decent N64 performance.
+Note that you need a Raspberry Pi 2 if you want any decent N64 performance and even then it is hit and miss.

 ## ROMS
 Accepted File Extensions: **.z64 .n64 .v64**